Franklin D. Roosevelt: Second New Deal (1935–1936)

-Roosevelt expected that his party would lose seats in the 1934 Congressional elections, as the president's party had done in most previous midterm elections.
-Unexpectedly the Democrats picked up seats in both houses of Congress.
+Roosevelt expected that his party would lose seats in the 1934 Congressional elections, as the president's party had done in most previous midterm elections; the Democrats gained seats instead.
 Empowered by the public's vote of confidence, the first item on Roosevelt's agenda in the 74th Congress was the creation of a social insurance program.
 The Social Security Act established Social Security and promised economic security for the elderly, the poor, and the sick.
 Roosevelt insisted that it should be funded by payroll taxes rather than from the general fund, saying, "We put those payroll contributions there so as to give the contributors a legal, moral, and political right to collect their pensions and unemployment benefits.
 With those taxes in there, no damn politician can ever scrap my social security program."
-Compared with the social security systems in western European countries, the Social Security Act of 1935 was rather conservative.
-But for the first time, the federal government took responsibility for the economic security of the aged, the temporarily unemployed, dependent children, and disabled people.
+Compared with the social security systems in Western European countries, the Social Security Act of 1935 was rather conservative.
 Against Roosevelt's original intention for universal coverage, the act excluded farmers, domestic workers, and other groups, which made up about forty percent of the labor force.
+Nevertheless, for the first time in American history, the federal government took responsibility for the economic security of the aged, the temporarily unemployed, dependent children, and disabled people.

 Roosevelt consolidated the various relief organizations, though some, like the PWA, continued to exist.
 After winning Congressional authorization for further funding of relief efforts, he established the Works Progress Administration (WPA).
 Under the leadership of Harry Hopkins, the WPA employed over three million people in its first year of operations.
 It undertook numerous massive construction projects in cooperation with local governments.
 It also set up the National Youth Administration and arts organizations.